Izgardon/Client---London-Journal/README.md

 ## Wins

-- adding a new post dynamically to the correct carousel section
+- adding a new post/card dynamically to the correct carousel section

 <br>